Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Conclusions and Outlook

 The increased capacity per mass and volume of IHOPGs is an advantage in experiments where long-term operation without service is necessary, such as space applications.
 The high purity of the output vapor reduces load on the vacuum pumps, and minimizes the increase in background pressure, which may be especially useful in experiments requiring a compact form factor, where, for instance, differential pumping schemes might not be feasible.

-Since cesium and potassium are both known to intercalate into HOPG with relative ease, they are excellent candidates for dispenser production as well.
+Since cesium, potassium, and lithium are known to intercalate into HOPG with relative ease, they are excellent candidates for dispenser production as well.
 Cesium's applicable thermodynamic characteristics are very similar to that of rubidium, so loading and dispensing may work at very similar temperatures.
-Potassium, having a much lower vapor pressure for a given temperature, will almost certainly require higher temperatures to activate the dispenser, but these temperatures may still be lower than those required for a potassium chromate dispenser.
+Potassium and lithium have a much lower vapor pressure for a given temperature, so higher temperatures will almost certainly be required to load and activate the dispenser, but these temperatures may still be lower than those required for a potassium or lithium chromate dispenser.

 The production of IHOPGs is simple and inexpensive.
 They can be produced with equipment readily available to most atomic physics labs.
 No highly technical skills are required to produce them.
 Therefore, they may find applications in undergraduate-level atomic physics experiments, where budgets are limited and students have not yet developed extensive technical skill. \cite{Wieman1995} As an undergraduate-level experiment, the production of IHOPGs could be used to instruct students on the use of a glove box, basic vacuum protocol, and safe handling of alkali metals.